 As Hernandez put it himself: "I’m used to playing left now but I can play in both positions, so I have no problem switching from one role to the other, even within the same game."

 9. Bayern are even better when he plays

-Incredibly, Hernandez has lost only once in 42 Bundesliga appearances since joining Bayern in 2019, winning 60 times in Germany and that tally could have been even higher had he not missed 47 top-flight matches through injury.
+Incredibly, Hernandez has lost only three in 56 Bundesliga appearances since joining Bayern in 2019, winning 60 times in Germany and that tally could have been even higher had he not missed 47 top-flight matches through injury.

-And you can hardly lay blame at his door for the sole Bayern defeat with Hernandez in the side; a 2-1 loss to Eintracht Frankfurt on Matchday 22 of 2021/22, in which the defender made an eight-minute cameo at the death, with the score already 2-1 in Die Adler’s favour.
+And you can hardly lay blame at his door for the first Bayern defeat with Hernandez in the side; a 2-1 loss to Eintracht Frankfurt on Matchday 22 of 2020/21, in which the defender made an eight-minute cameo at the death, with the score already 2-1 in Die Adler’s favour.

-Across a combined 62 outings in all competitions for the record Bundesliga champions, Hernandez has been on the losing side on just three occasions.
+Across a combined 98 outings in all competitions for the record Bundesliga champions, Hernandez has been on the losing side on just six occasions.

 10. He’s a serial winner

 With that kind of record, it’s easy to see why Hernandez - who moved to Paris Saint-Germain in the summer of 2023 - has already become a serial winner at 26 years of age.

 He has 14 major trophies to his name, a number well bulked by Bayern’s historic sextuple in 2020 that marked the end of an emphatic first season at the club.

-Hernandez’s mantlepiece is currently decked with winners’ medals for the Bundesliga (two), DFB Cup, German Supercup, World Cup, UEFA Champions League, Europa League, FIFA Club World Cup and UEFA Supercup (two) and the UEFA Nations League.
+Hernandez’s mantlepiece is currently decked with winners’ medals for the Bundesliga (two), DFB Cup, German Supercup, World Cup, UEFA Champions League, Europa League, FIFA Club World Cup, UEFA Supercup (two) and the UEFA Nations League.
 And following his move to Paris, he now has a whole new list of targets to aim for...